thomasmarsh/mcts/NOTES.md

 It would be nice to have automated round-robin testing, benchmarking, and parameter tuning.

-## Terminology

-I'm using "move" and "action" synonymously.
-I prefer "action", and may unify the terminology around the more generic term.

 ## Players

 Monte Carlo Tree search in its basic form does not distinguish between players and